Benjamin-Frost/league-account-manager/README.md

 League Account Manager is an open-source project and contributions from the community are welcome!

-Please read the [Contributing Guide](CONTRIBUTING.md) to get started
+Please read the [Contributing Guide](CONTRIBUTING.md) to get started.

 ## 📝 Disclaimer